The Centre for Catholic Social Thought and Practice brings together academics, practitioners and those interested in Catholic Social Teaching.

 Steph MacGillivray, Senior Press Officer for the Catholic Bishops Conference of England and Wales.

-We hope to share more speaker details soon.
-More importantly, we’d love you to join us, to listen, ask questions and share your perspectives as we explore this important document together.
+We’d love you to join us, to listen, ask questions and share your perspectives as we explore this important document together.
 Please pass this invitation on to colleagues and friends.

 The webinar is free and open to all, but registration is required.